 - Purity and Convergence Adjustments - 2.
-Tabs of the three magnetic ring-pairs are to be in a vertical position, which will produce a zero-correction state and facilitate adjustments. (see Figure 6 above). - Connect a pattern generator or game board (in self-test mode), which can generate a crosshatch pattern of red, green and blue independently and in combination of colors.
-Refer to "INTERFACE BOARD ADJUSTMENTS" for input signal level and pattern size. - 4.
-With a green crosshatch pattern, pull the deflection yoke backward as far as it will go.
-The center vertical portion will be green.
-If green is not horizontally centered between other colors, move the 2 purity magnets with respect to each other in order to center green crosshatch on the screen.
+Tabs of the three magnetic ring-pairs are to be in a vertical position, which will produce a zero-correction state and facilitate adjustments. (see Figure 6 above). - 3.
+Connect a pattern generator or game board (in self-test mode), which can generate a crosshatch pattern of red, green and blue independently and in combination of colors. - 4.
+While displaying only a green crosshatch pattern, pull the deflection yoke backward as far as it will go.
+Remove any glue that may be holding the purity ring magnets in place and rotate one or both purity rings in a line so that they face opposite directions from each other.
+Move the 2 purity ring magnets with respect to each other in order to center the green crosshatch on the screen.

-- 5. Push deflection yoke forward gradually, until crosshatch is a uniform green (pure in color) across the entire pattern.
+- 5. Push deflection yoke forward gradually, until the crosshatch is a uniform green (pure in color) across the entire pattern.
 The deflection yoke should now be secured in place. - 6.
 Both red and blue colors are to be checked for uniformity and true color.
-Reposition the deflection yoke, if necessary, to obtain optimum purity of all colors.
-Tighten clamp to secure deflection yoke.
+Slightly reposition the deflection yoke, if necessary, to obtain optimum purity of all colors.
+Tighten the yoke-retaining clamp to prevent yoke shift or rotation. - 7.
+To make fine adjustments to the purity of each color, turn the purity rings for the best overall purity of each color.
+With all three colors being displayed, you should get a bright, uniform white color across all areas of the crosshatch pattern.
+Reglue the purity ring magnets with a small amount of glue.